j84guo/ece459-a4/commit-log/message.md

 loaded into vectors and shared with the relevant threads using Arc, allowing them to use indexed access to access ideas and packages respectively.

-In a similar vein, the Checksum struct now stores raw bytes as a Vec<u8> as opposed to the hex encoded bytes as a String.
+In a similar vein, the Checksum struct now stores raw bytes as a Vec<u8> as opposed to the hex-encoded bytes as a String.
 This way, hex decoding/encoding is not necessary when updating a checksum - encoding is only necessary when we'd like to print it.